d80b2t/Astro2020/README.md

 # NEOCam Time Domain Extragalactic Science Astro2020 White Paper

 This is the working repo for the NEOCam Time Domain Extragalactic Science Astro2020 White Paper.

-The document NEOCam\_TDExgal\_Astro2020\_SUBMITTED was submitted to the Astronomy and Astrophysics Decadal Survey, aka [Astro2020](https://sites.nationalacademies.org/SSB/CurrentProjects/SSB_1851590).
+The document NEOCam\_TDExgal\_Astro2020\_SUBMITTED was submitted to the Astronomy and Astrophysics Decadal Survey, aka [Astro2020](https://sites.nationalacademies.org/SSB/CurrentProjects/SSB_1851590), and also appeared on the arXiv as [1904.06160v1](https://arxiv.org/abs/1904.06160v1).

 ## Getting Started